-- In a large saucepan cook Brussels sprouts in salted boiling water for 5 minutes or until just tender; drain well.
+- In a large saucepan, cook the Brussels sprouts in salted boiling water for 5 minutes or until just tender; drain well.

-- In a mixing bowl, combine heavy whipping cream, dijon mustard, half of the parmesan cheese, garlic, salt, pepper, and nutmeg; whisk until well incorporated.
+- In a mixing bowl, combine the Half & Half (or heavy whipping cream), Dijon mustard, half of the grated parmesan cheese, garlic, salt, pepper, and nutmeg; whisk until well incorporated.

 - Remove the skillet from the heat and pour the cream sauce over the Brussel sprouts.
-Sprinkle the remaining parmesan cheese over the sprouts and bake for 15 to 20 minutes, or until bubbly and top is golden brown.
+Sprinkle the remaining parmesan cheese over the sprouts and bake for 15 to 20 minutes, or until bubbly and the top is golden brown.

 - Remove from oven and let stand several minutes.

-- Garnish with crushed red pepper and serve.
+- Garnish with crushed red pepper flakes and serve.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.